TEXTILE EXCHANGE ORGANIC COTTON ROUND TABLE

 #2.
 “Our side would work with our suppliers if we found integrity problems”

-Each thoughtstarter had been assigned to one side of the argument (role-play).
-An expert Jury gave their input before going to a full audience vote.
+Each thoughtstarter had been assigned to one side of the argument and an expert Jury gave their input before going to a full audience vote.

 Rhett Godfrey, Co-Founder & Lead Coordinator, Chetna Coalition